outofambit/p5.js/developer_docs/project_wrapups/urvashi_gsoc_2019.md

 ### by Urvashi Verma ([@ihsavru](https://github.com/ihsavru))

 ## Overview
 This project focused on improving the unit tests for different modules of p5.js.
 I spent my summer writing unit tests for different modules.
-I also worked on integrating the code coverage reports with Codecov through Travis CI.
+I also worked on integrating the code coverage reports with Codecov through GitHub Actions.

 ## Contributions during GSoC'19
 I divided the timeline into smaller periods of a week or two to handle unit tests for each module.
 Following is a list of PRs submitted: